 Shelley's Fee: $160/hour

-Shelley is a registered social worker who provides compassionate counselling to youths, adults, Indigenous people, first responders and veterans who have experienced trauma, sexual abuse, anxiety, depression, bullying, grief and loss, substance dependency, family violence and more.
+Shelley is a registered social worker who provides compassionate counselling to youths, adults, Indigenous people, first responders and veterans who have experienced trauma, sexual abuse, anxiety, depression, bullying, grief and loss, family violence and more.

 Shelley is a Registered Social Worker with a Masters in Social Work from Dalhousie University.
 Professionally, she has worked primarily in the field of child intervention, women’s shelter for woman and children fleeing domestic violence, and community agency supporting individuals with a variety of disabilities.
 Through her professional experience as a frontline worker and first responder, she has developed a strong passion for working with culturally diverse populations, including First Nations peoples, and approaches her work in a strengths-based, collaborative, culturally sensitive approach.

 Throughout Shelley’s career, she has worked extensively with First Nations and Metis people and has visited many First Nations and Metis communities throughout the province.
 She has attended many ceremonies, including pipe ceremonies and sweat lodges.
 Shelley has learned about the devastating impact of past and current colonialist policies and practices, including residential schools, directly from Elders and other Indigenous peoples.
 She incorporates all aspect of the Medicine Wheel in her work and will help you focus on your mental, emotional, spiritual, and physical wellness.